Eat This, Not That, for Breakfast

 Tips to start your day with a healthy breakfast

-When you’re on the go, it’s easy to skimp on breakfast or, even worse, skip the first meal of the day altogether.
-It’s easy to forget that breakfast is just what it means.
-It’a break from your overnight fast.
-Your first meal should help you start day on a strong, healthy note, so you can stay on the go.
+When you’re on the go, it’s easy to skimp on breakfast or even skip the first meal of the day altogether.
+However, breakfast is exactly what it means – a break from your overnight fast – and skipping your first meal can impact the rest of your day.

 To make breakfast as convenient as possible, shop smart.
 Keep healthy, easily prepared, simple breakfast foods on hand.
 That way, even if you’re running out the door, you can always grab something quick that still makes for a healthy breakfast.